 The airstrip in Lower Zambezi, within the GMA, is near to Royal Zambezi Lodge.
 Scheduled flights run between Lusaka, Lower Zambezi and South Luangwa.

 Self drive will reach Lower Zambezi via Chirundu.
 Chirundu is a 2-3 hour drive from Lusaka.
 From Livingstone there are two routes.
 The normal route is via Mazabuka but the road north of Mazabuka is in a shocking state.
 The alternative route is along the Bottom Road by taking a east turn in Chisekesi to Gwembe.
 There is a short stretch of dirt road but the rest is all tar.
 It is a very pretty route and is much shorter.

 Having arrived at Chirundu look for the sign to Lower Zambezi.
+(There is a petrol station and shopping mall in Chirundu).
 After Kiambi and Kanyemba, 4×4 is required.
 The road passes through several villages and farmlands until you reach the Zambezia Gate, then it is all wilderness.